MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/understand-use-cases.md

 - **Personal app experience**: A personal app is a dedicated space or bot to help users focus on their own tasks or view activities important to them.
 - **Shared app experience**: Team, channel, and chat are collaboration spaces.
 Apps in these contexts are available to everyone in that space.
 Collaboration spaces typically focus on workflows for your app's interactions or unlocking new social interactions.

-App capabilities can exist across different scopes.
+An app can exist across different scopes.
 For example:

 - Your app can display data in a central shared location, that is, a tab.
 - It can also present that same information through a personal conversational interface, that is, a bot.